On the almost sure convergence of adaptive allocation procedures: Assignment-Adaptive designs

-\end{definition} Note that if the function $\psi(x)$ is decreasing, then there exists a single downcrossing $t\in (0;1)$ and if the equation $\psi(x)=x$ admits a solution then the downcrossing coincides with it.
-Clearly, if $\psi(\cdot)$ is a continuous and decreasing function, then $t$ can be found directly by solving the equation $\psi(x)=x$. \begin{thm} If the allocation function $\varphi^{AA}(\cdot)$ in (\ref{AAdesigns}) has a unique downcrossing $t \in (0;1)$, then $\lim_{n\rightarrow \infty} \pi_n=t$ a.s. \end{thm} \begin{proof} By using a martingale decomposition of the number of assignments to treatment $A$, we will show that the asymptotic behavior of the allocation proportion $\pi_n$ coincides with that of the sequence of downcrossing points of the corresponding allocation function (i.e. a constant sequence in the case of AA procedures).
-The same arguments will be generalized in the Appendix to the case of RA and CARA rules for random sequences of downcrossings.
+\begin{pf} By using a martingale decomposition of the number of assignments to treatment $A$, we will show that the asymptotic behavior of the allocation proportion $\uppi_n$ coincides with that of the sequence of downcrossing points of the corresponding allocation function (i.e., a constant sequence in the case of AA procedures).
+The same arguments will be generalized in the \hyperref[app]{Appendix} to the case of RA and CARA rules for random sequences of downcrossings.

 At each step $n\geq1$,